jlpteaching/gem5-assignment-template/assignments/blocked-mm-caching/assignment.md

 However, there are different L1D cache designs.
 You can find a short description of each L1D design below.

-- LargeCache: a `48 KiB` L1D cache.
+- LargeCache: a `64 KiB` L1D cache.
+- MediumCache: a `32 KiB` L1D cache.
 - SmallCache: a `16 KiB` L1D cache.

 Make sure you understand their similarities and differences.